stackrox/stackrox/README.md

 * Docker (make sure you `docker login` to your company [DockerHub account](https://hub.docker.com/settings/security))
 * rocksdb (use `brew install rocksdb` on a Mac)
 * xcode command line tools (macOS only)
+* [Bats](https://github.com/sstephenson/bats) is used to run certain shell tests.
+  You can obtain it with `brew install bats` or `npm install -g bats`.

 ##### xcode - macOS only